skatkar/skimitly-restock-eval-app/README.md

 # skimitly-restock-eval-app
 This is an application to evaluate the restock algrithm used by skimitly.
 It evaluates a restocking algorithm against SkiMitly's actual order history.
-The two input files supposed to contain the data of restock events and another to contain order events.
+The two input files are supposed to contain the data of restock events and another to contain order events.

 If this application determines that the algorithm was successful then the output will include:
 	__SUCCESS__ message and the remaining inventory